Junior Basketball: Get the Kids on the Court!

 Apart from a basketball, the game requires very little other equipment to play.
 With all the running and jumping, make sure to equip your child with basketball or sports shoes that provide good ankle support.

 Set aside style and look for fit and comfort in a youth basketball shoe.
-Stability, support and cushioning require that shoes that feature mid-foot, heel and ankle support, as well as a quality lacing system.
+General requirement for a good basketball shoe include: stability, heel and ankle support, as well as a quality lacing system.
 You'll also want to consider a lot of padding in the shoe for load distribution and added cushioning.

-Durability is important whether you're playing on a hard court in a public park or on the floor of a first-class gymnasium.
+Durability is important whether you're playing on a hard court, in a public park, or on the floor of a first-class gymnasium.
 Shoes are going to get a work out.
-Look for quality brands and materials that will stand up to all of the up and down the court action.
+Look for quality brands and materials that will stand up to all the court action.
 Don’t forget breathability.
 Look for basketball shoes with uppers made of leather, nylon, mesh or other breathable material.

-Even in warm weather encourage a warm up and stretching of muscles and joints before hitting the court.
+Even in warm weather encourage a warm up to stretch muscles and joints before hitting the court.
 It won’t come naturally, so remind your child to cool down and stretch after playing.

 It is said that great coaches make great teams, but great parents make great players.
 Just a half hour in the driveway with your child several times a week this summer can make a large impact on their lives.
 Even if your child chooses to concentrate on another sport later in life, the basic basketball skills you pass on will equip them to approach team sports — and life — with confidence.